ibm-cloud-docs/pattern-vpc-security/overview.md

 There are many different security best practices for cloud deployments, but one that is most prominent and important today is the overarching approach of zero trust.
 Zero trust has a number of key principles that should be considered in any security design.
 These principles include:

--   Never trust, always verify,
+-   Never trust, always verify
--   Enforce least privilege access,
+-   Enforce least privilege access
--   Enable strong authentication, and periodic / recurring authentication as possible,
+-   Enable strong authentication, and periodic / recurring authentication as possible
--   Assume breaches everywhere and protect and detect accordingly,
+-   Assume breaches everywhere and protect and detect accordingly
--   Segment functions and related network areas to create security perimeters to limit blast radiuses of attacks,
+-   Segment functions and related network areas to create security perimeters to limit blast radiuses of attacks
 -   Discover all possible resources, functions, components and data used in an environment and ensure total visibility – **you cannot secure what you cannot see**, and
 -   Use continuous security monitoring.